METATARSALGIA (PAIN IN THE BALL OF THE FOOT)

 - Adaptation to a weight-loss dietary regimen, if you are overweight

 - Activity modification: Avoid vigorous activities that exert excessive stress on the bones and tendons of the feet.
 Begin specific exercises to help strengthen the foot muscles.

-- Extra-fit toe pads, softening or gel pads can be placed inside your shoes to help cushion the shock while walking.
+- Extra-fit toe pads, softening or metatarsal pads can be placed inside your shoes to help cushion the shock while walking.
 Simple footwear modifications include using low-heeled shoes and broad toe box shoes with silicone gel pads to minimize discomfort at the tip of the toes.

 - Immobilization through the use of a cast, splint, brace, walking boot, or another device to prevent movement of the feet and assist in faster healing of the ruptured tendon.

 - Surgery is considered as the last option if in case the symptoms of metatarsalgia fail to resolve with the conservative treatments and depends on the age and activity level of the individual, extent of damage to the tendon or bone or nerve, and other factors.
 Surgical treatment for metatarsalgia involves realigning or reshaping the metatarsal bones.